 Now, having observed and applied the best practices QVscribe enforces through its analysis, the RCAF could see a clear path to process improvement.
 To that end they had:

-They were also updating legacy documents before using them as templates, converting each to .docx format and converting legacy section headers to Word heading styles.
-These changes helped the D Air Prog fully unlock the benefits QVscribe offers, including streamlined workflow, improved requirements quality, and significant savings of time and effort in specification development and review.
+They were also updating legacy documents before using them as templates.
+This involved converting each to .docx format and converting legacy section headers to Word heading styles.
+As a result, these changes helped the D Air Prog fully unlock the benefits QVscribe offers, including streamlined workflow, improved requirements quality, and significant savings of time and effort in specification development and review.

 D Air Prog worked with the updated versions of QVscribe for Word and QVscribe for Excel for another few weeks.
 When they presented their final, Stage 2 evaluation to QRA, they again gave QVscribe full marks in all evaluation categories.
 And they were extremely pleased with the way QVscribe supports their new RE process and with the new efficiencies they’ve gained.